*This post may contain affiliate links.

 Each of us, my husband, our son, and I were drawn in by something different.

-My son was drawn to the large chalkboard wall displaying an array of hot drinks available, in particular, steamed milk with a variety of add-in flavors.
 Steamed maple milk has become his signature drink.
 (For all the coffee shops I drag that poor kid to, I'm grateful that he can almost always find this drink!)
 And he really enjoyed it.

 The rich flavor of the fruit was really tasty paired with the tender shortcake, and with a nice crunch from the sugar on top.
 (I am very lucky he shared this gem with me!)

-As for me, I was hypnotized by their Passion Fruit Tarts - more specifically, by the tall and perfect peaks of shiny meringue on top of the tarts.
-Each meringue peak, as well as each groove on each peak was perfectly outlined in shades of caramel brown, with the fruit filling peeking out from below.
-I had never tried passion fruit filling before trying this tart.
-Our family has watched many episodes of The Great British Baking Show this summer, and after seeing many of the bakers opt for passion fruit in their baked goods, I was really eager to taste it.
-Now that I have tasted it in Birchgrove's tart, I worry that I won't be able to articulate just how incredible it was - but I'll give it a go.
+As for me, I was hypnotized by their Passion Fruit Tarts—more specifically, by the tall and perfect peaks of shiny meringue on top of the tarts.
+Each meringue peak, as well as each groove on each peak, was perfectly outlined in shades of caramel brown, with the fruit filling peeking out from below.

-It was sweet, tangy, tropical.
-It was indulgent, with a flavor that seemed to be a little bit mango, a little bit peach, and a little bit orange.
+Sweet, tangy, and tropical.
+It was indulgent, with a flavor that had notes of mango, peach, and orange.
 The filling was thick, and the taste was so bright.
 It was sublime paired with the marshmallowy, satiny meringue.
-Please: just get in there and get a Passion Fruit Tart!

 The café at Birchgrove Baking also has beautiful locally-made cards and decor for sale, as well as travel mugs and t-shirts.

-(I love this t-shirt with artwork from Ryan Jon Gillispie, depicting the owners Jennifer Toce and John Belding in an homage to Wonder Woman, and maybe Conan The Barbarian!)
+I love this t-shirt with artwork from Ryan Jon Gillispie, depicting the owners Jennifer Toce and John Belding in an homage to Wonder Woman, and maybe Conan The Barbarian!

 There is also a book of beautiful wedding cakes and custom cakes, which can be ordered at the bakery.
-My cousin ordered this custom cake from Birchgrove for her daughter's birthday.

 And just one more side-note to this Bakery Tour stop: after savoring our treats at Birchgrove, we explored the downtown Montpelier shops, including Bear Pond Books and Woodbury Mountain Toys.
 We also had fun exploring Antiques At 110 Main, and there I came across this little play family.